-UNLOCKED DECEMBER OPEN
+UNLOCKED DECEMBER NOW CLOSED

 The Cultural Round Table of the Border North East along with Murray Arts are launching one more round of the UNLOCKED Micro-funding program for 2020.
 There are two types of grants available:

 - A series of single payments of $333 to individual artists to spend on materials or equipment for their creative practice.

 All artists and creatives who live or work in the Murray Arts footprint are welcome to apply.
 Thanks to the support of Wodonga Council’s Community Impact Grants, an allocation of these grants will be dedicated to those in the Wodonga Local Government area.

 Why $333 per artist?
 Back in June, we researched many different quick response micro funding programs, crunched the numbers and came up with a “fee per day” model.
 We are continuing this amount as we consider it to be the best way to support a cross section of our creative community immediately.